Shi Yomi district

-Shi Yomi district is one of the 23 districts of Arunachal Pradesh state in northeastern India.
-Shi-Yomi district was created on 9 December 2018 by dividing the West Siang district when northern areas along the China border were made into a newly created Shi-Yomi district and the southern areas remained the part-truncated West Siang district.
+Shi Yomi district is one of the 28 districts of Arunachal Pradesh state in northeastern India.
+Shi-Yomi district was created on 9 December 2018 by dividing the West Siang district when northern areas along the Tibet border were made into a newly created Shi-Yomi district and the southern areas remained the part-truncated West Siang district.
 It has its headquarters at Tato.

 History

 It was once a part of the West Siang district.

 Location

 After Mechuka and Monigong, the McMahon line separates Indian territory and Chinese territory.

 Demographics

 Shi Yomi district is home to the people of Adi (Bokar, Libo, Ramo), Tagin, and Memba tribes.
 Religions practiced in the valley include Donyi Polo, Tibetan Buddhism, and Christianity.
 Scheduled Tribes are 12,202 (91.68%) of the population.

 At the time of the 2011 census, 71.83% of the population speaks Adi, 17.33% Bhotia, 3.77% Tagin, 2.17% Monpa, and 2.08% Hindi as their first language.
 The languages spoken in Shi-Yomi district are Adi, Bokar, Libo, Ramo, Tagin, and Memba.